tjmaher/automate-amazon/README.md

 # automate-amazon
 <i>December 2015 - January 2016</i><br>
-<p>A practice automation test framework for Amazon.com, based on the knowledge gained as a first year automation engieer at Fitbit.com.</p>
+<p>A practice automation test framework for Amazon.com, based on the knowledge gained as a first year automation engineer at Fitbit-Boston.</p>
 <p><b>Problems:</b> I wasn't able to set up tests to run in parallel.
 I didn't initially build that into DriverUtils, and haven't been able to figure this part out.</p>
 <b>Blog: Adventures in Automation</b>
 <i>A sample project in order to practice designing automated tests.&nbsp;</i><br />